zporat/zporat.github.io/index.md

 My research interests lie in number theory.
 In particular, I study automorphic forms for congruence subgroups of SL(3, **Z**).

 Before Wesleyan, I obtained my B.S. in Mathematics from [Union College](https://www.union.edu/mathematics).
-Outside of math, I enjoy rock climbing and playing trumpet.
+Outside of math, I enjoy [bouldering](https://zporat.github.io/files/pictures/bouldering.jpg) and playing trumpet.

 Here is a copy of my CV, last updated in May 2024: [<a href="{{ site.cv_link }}">PDF</a>]